ethyca/fides/docs/fides/docs/quickstart/local_standalone.md

 fidesctl, version 1.0.0
 ```

 That's it!
-Your local standalone installation of fidesctl is completely up and running.
+Your local standalone installation of fidesctl is up and running.

 ## Next Steps